This article contains our picks for the top things to do in Dublin, including free, nighttime, as well as family-friendly activities.

 THINGS TO DO AT NIGHT

-Dublin comes alive at night!
+Dublin's nightlife is lively and fun!
 Here is our top 10 list of things to do after dark in Dublin.

 For more things to do after dark in Dublin, take a look at our Things to Do at Night post.